solid/solid-spec/README.md

 #### Globbing (inlining on GET)

 We have found that in some cases, using the existing LDP features was not enough.
-For instace, to optimize certain applications we needed to aggregate all resources from a container and retrieve them with a single GET operation.
+For instace, to optimize certain applications we needed to aggregate all RDF resources from a container and retrieve them with a single GET operation.
 We implemented this feature on the servers and decided to call it "globbing".
 Similar to UNIX shell globbing, doing a GET on any URI which ends with a \* will return an aggregate view of all the resources that match the indicated pattern.

 For example, let's assume that */data/res1* and */data/res2* are two resources containing one triple each, which defines their type as follows: